ceph/ceph/doc/cephfs/fs-volumes.rst

 to reach the `QUIESCED` state, we should await it at some point. ``--await`` can be given along with other arguments to let the system know our intention.

-Technically, there are two types of await: `quiesce await` and `release await`.
+There are two types of await: `quiesce await` and `release await`.
 The former is the default, and the latter can only be achieved with ``--release`` present in the argument list.
-To avoid confision, it is not permitted to issue a `quiesce await` when the set is already `RELEASING` or `RELEASED`.
+To avoid confision, it is not permitted to issue a `quiesce await` when the set is not `QUIESCING`.
 Trying to ``--release`` a set that is not `QUIESCED` is an ``EPERM`` error as well, regardless of whether await is requested alongside.
-However, it's not an error to `release await` an already released set, or to `quiesce await` a `QUIESCED` one.
+However, it's not an error to `release await` an already released set, or to `quiesce await` a `QUIESCED` one - those are successful no-ops.

+Since a set is awaited after the application of the ``--await``-augmented command, the await operation may mask a successful result with its own error.
+A good example is trying to cancel-await a set:

+.. prompt:: bash $ auto

+  $ ceph fs quiesce fs1 --set-id set1 --cancel --await
+  {
+      // ...
+      "sets": {
+          "set1": {
+              // ...
+              "state": {
+                  "name": "CANCELED",
+                  "age": 0
+              },
+              // ...
+          }
+      }
+  }
+  Error EPERM:

+Although ``--cancel`` will succeed syncrhonously for a set in an active state, awaiting a canceled set is not permitted, hence this call will result in an ``EPERM``.
+This is deliberately different from returning a ``EINVAL`` error, denoting an error on the user's side, to simplify the system's behavior when ``--await`` is requested.
+As a result, it's also a simpler model for the user to work with.

-When awaiting, one may also specify a maximum duration that they would like this await request to block for, not affecting the two intrinsic timeouts discussed above.
+When awaiting, one may specify a maximum duration that they would like this await request to block for, orthogonally to the two intrinsic set timeouts discussed above.
 If the target awaited state isn't reached within the specified duration, then ``EINPROGRESS`` is returned.
 For that, one should use the argument ``--await-for=<seconds>``.
 One could think of ``--await`` as equivalent to ``--await-for=Infinity``.
 While it doesn't make sense to specify both arguments, it is not considered an error.
 If